renanrdaros/nvimconfig/README.md

 ## 4 Install Telescope Dependencies

 Telescope is the fuzzy finder used in this setup of Neovim.
 It will be installed later by a plugin manager, but some **optional** dependencies need to be installed from the command line.
-Let's intall them now!
+Let's install them now!

 ```sh
 # install ripgrep